 Info: A taxi signifies it already has a fare by illuminating a light on the top of the taxi.

-Note: For 90% of tourist taxi journeys a taxi can be easily hailed from the street.
+Info: For 90% of tourist taxi journeys a taxi can be easily hailed from the street.
 Apps and phone calls adds another level of complexity which generally is not needed.
-If in the tourist areas you are struggling to find a taxi (usually on a Friday or Saturday night or after a big event) then the apps and telephone bookings will have long waits, while Uber will be at it’s higher rates….
+If in the tourist areas you are struggling to find a taxi (usually on a Friday or Saturday night or after a big event) then the apps and telephone bookings will have long waits, while Uber will be at it’s higher rates…

 Yes, Lisbon’s taxis are safe.
 All drivers have to be registered and their registration card, which includes a photo of the driver, will be clearly displayed in the car.
 By law the condition of the taxis are regularly inspected.